 One of the primary reasons eToro is our highest-rated brokerage is because of its social trading community.

-Click below to see what other traders have to say.
+Click below to find out what other community members have to say.

 Step 5: Place your FNWB purchase

-If you want to be certain you're buying or selling at a given dollar amount, use a limit order.
+Limit order: A limit order is an order to buy or sell a stock at a specific price (or better).
+If you want to be sure you're buying or selling at a given price limit, use a limit order.

 Press the Open Trade button and eToro will place the order.